basarat/typescript-book/docs/why-typescript.md

 However types have a way of being unnecessarily ceremonious.
 TypeScript is very particular about keeping the barrier to entry as low as possible.
 Here's how:

 ### Your JavaScript is TypeScript
-TypeScript provides compile time Type safety for your JavaScript code.
+TypeScript provides compile time type safety for your JavaScript code.
 This is no surprise given its name.
 The great thing is that the types are completely optional.
 Your JavaScript code `.js` file can be renamed to a `.ts` file and TypeScript will still give you back valid `.js` equivalent to the original JavaScript file.
 TypeScript is *intentionally* and strictly a superset of JavaScript with optional Type checking.

 ### Types can be Implicit
-TypeScript will try to infer as much of the Type information as it can in order to give you type safety with minimal cost of productivity during code development.
+TypeScript will try to infer as much of the type information as it can in order to give you type safety with minimal cost of productivity during code development.
 For example, in the following example TypeScript will know that foo is of type `number` below and will give an error on the second line as shown:

 ```ts
 var foo = 123;